blakegarretson/essentials/main.md

 ### Honorable Mentions

 - [GIMP](http://www.gimp.org/): A tried-and-true robust image editor similar to Photoshop.
 It might not be appropriate for a casual user who just wants to crop some photos, but it’s not really suited for pros either given some of the missing features.
 Having said that, it will almost certainly get the job done if you have the patience to learn the tool.
 Bonus: the scripting allows for complex plugins and automation.
 - [Inkscape](https://inkscape.org/en/): Incredibly capable vector image editor for creating professional quality, scalable diagrams, logos, you-name-it.
-Its functionality rivals Adobe Illustrator, although sometimes the tools don’t map one-to-one.
+While I wouldn’t say GIMP seriously rivals Photoshop, I *would* say Inkscape’s functionality nearly rivals Adobe Illustrator, although sometimes the tools don’t map one-to-one.

 ## Digital Sketching/Painting